ADA / MSDS INFORMATION

 It is recognized that the coefficient of friction varies considerably due to the presence of contaminants, water, floor finishes, and other factors not under the control of the designer or builder and not subject to design and construction guidelines and that compliance would be difficult to measure on the building site.
 Nevertheless, many common building materials suitable for flooring are now labeled with information on the static coefficient of friction.
 While it may not be possible to compare one product directly with another, or to guarantee a constant measure, builders and designers are encouraged to specify materials with appropriate values.
 As more products include information on slip resistance, improved uniformity in measurement and specification is likely.
 The Access Board's advisory guidelines on Slip Resistant Surfaces provides additional information on this subject.

-If you need or require MSDS Information concerning Slip Guard™ anti-slip applications, please send your request through our "Contact Us" page.
+If you need or require MSDS Information concerning Slip Guard™ anti-slip applications, please click button below for form.

 - - Thank You - -